 - Uncertainty about how to get out of an uncomfortable situation

 - Need to fit in with a crowd

 - Unwillingness to hurt a friend’s feelings

 - Fear of rejection

-Of course, it’s most vital for people with drug abuse problems to recognize the types of peer pressure and understand the reasons they might give into these pressures.
-Having his awareness helps individuals to fight back against these feelings so they can remain clean over the long term.
+Of course, it’s most vital for people with drug abuse problems to recognize the types of peer pressure encouraging drug use and understand the reasons they might give in to these pressures.
+Having this awareness helps individuals to fight back against these feelings so they can remain clean over the long term.